If you’ve installed the Intercom Messenger and it’s not appearing correctly, here are a few common ways to fix it:

 2. Do you have a subscription that includes the messenger?

-To communicate with your customers in the messenger, you need to start a trial or subscription for one of Intercom’s products: Inbox, Messages or Articles.
+To communicate with your customers in the messenger, you need to start a trial or subscription for one of Intercom’s products: Inbox or Messages.
 You won’t be able to use the Messenger if you don’t have at least one of these products in your subscription.

 3. Do you have the correct messenger settings enabled?